Stonesjtu/go-docker/README.md

 ## Guest support

 The guest feature is optional and supported by the guest_XXX parameters in go-d.ini file.
 Guest users connect with Google, GitHub, ... and are not in system (ldap, ...).
 All guests are mapped/binded to a system user for execution.
-They do not have direct access to theur *home directory*, which will be created as a subdirectory of a specified, existing, directory.
+They do not have direct access to their *home directory*, which will be created as a subdirectory of a specified, existing, directory.

 Administrator, via the web interface, must activate the users after their first login.
 Guest can be disabled afterward.